 Human rights situation

 Jakarta’s actions caused a solid civil society response across West Papua, mainly through peaceful demonstrations and public speech platforms (Indonesian: Mimbar bebas).
-The police forcefully dispersed numerous protests and arbitrarily arrested protesters.
-This caused the number of violations of the freedom of peaceful assembly and association, the freedom of expression and opinion, arbitrary arrests, and cases of torture to rise, particularly during the first half of 2022.
-Commonly, the police used vague criminal charges, such as Article 106 of the Indonesian Criminal Code (KUHP), on treason to criminalise activists advocating the right to self-determination through peaceful means.
+The police dispersed numerous protests with force and arbitrarily arrested protesters.
+This has caused the number of violations of the freedom of peaceful assembly and association, the freedom of expression and opinion, arbitrary arrests, and cases of torture to rise, particularly during the first half of 2022.
+Commonly, the police use vague criminal charges, such as Article 106 of the Indonesian Criminal Code (KUHP), on treason to criminalise activists advocating the right to self-determination through peaceful means.

 Armed conflict and internal displacement

-Armed violence statistics and a series of recent attacks indicate that the conflict in West Papua reached a new level of escalation throughout 2022.
-In early 2022, the Indonesian government changed its policies on the conflict to a more gentle approach, involving the military and police in development programs.
-According to that approach, the military and police are to engage in providing healthcare and education services as well as agricultural programs.
+Armed violence statistics and a series of recent attacks indicate that the conflict in West Papua has reached a new level of escalation throughout 2022.
+In early 2022, the Indonesian Government changed its policies on the conflict to a more gentle approach, involving the military and police in development programs.
+The military and police shall be engaged in providing healthcare and education services as well as agricultural programs.
 The West Papua-wide operation was named “Operasi Damai Cartenz”, or the “Cartenz Peace Operation” in English.
-The central government hoped that security forces regain the trust of indigenous Papuans by developing friendly ties with local indigenous communities.
-At the same time, the government was determined to increase the security force presence and push economic growth in West Papua.
+The central government hopes that security forces regain the trust of indigenous Papuans by developing friendly ties with local indigenous communities.
+At the same time, the government is determined to increase the security force presence and push economic growth in West Papua.

 |Armed violence in West Papua||2018||2019||2020||2021||2022|

 |Number of casualties among security forces||8||18||11||18||17|

 |Total number of fatalities among civilians during armed clashes or raids||42||20||27||28||43|

 |Number of civilians killed by security force members||17||13||20||12||5|